magickw/RegExTutorial/Regular Expressions (RegEx) Tutorial.md

 `\b` and `\B` are also considered as position anchors. `\b` matches the boundary of a word, and `\B` matches the non-word-boundary.
 For example:

-    \dog\b --> matches the word "cat" in input string "It is a dog.", but does not match input "It is a dogie."
+    \dog\b --> matches the word "dog" in the input string "It is a dog.", but does not match the input "It is a dogie."

 ### Quantifiers